Make a Move (film)

 Make a Move is a 2014 Nigerian dance musical film produced by Ivie Okujaye and directed by Niyi Akinmolayan, starring Ivie Okujaye, Tina Mba, Beverly Naya, Wale Adebayo, Victor Godfery, Helga Sosthenes and Eno Ekpenyong, with special appearances from Majid Michel, Denrele Edun, 2face Idibia and Omawumi Megbele.

+Plot

-Make a Move tells the story of Osas (Ivie Okujaye) and Eseosa who come from troubled homes.
+Make a Move tells the story of Osas and Eseosa who come from troubled homes.
 Osas finds comfort in dancing and uses it as a means to get away from her many problems including her home, which is falling apart.